Counseling Internships

 Nature of Agency/Population Served

 The Student Counseling Center serves only Whittier College undergraduate students.
-Whittier College is a private liberal arts college of approximately 1,150 students.
+Whittier College is a private liberal arts college of approximately 1,000 students.
 In addition to undergraduate degrees, the College awards Masters Degrees in Education.
-It is primarily a residential school and attracts students from across the United States.
-As a Minority-Majority school, more than 70% of the student population is from ethnic/ minority and diverse backgrounds and many are first-generation college students.
+It is primarily a residential school and attracts students from across the United States and a growing group of international students.
+As a Minority-Majority school, more than 70% of the student population identifies with diverse or marginalized identities, including many first-generation college students.

 Direct/Indirect Services

-The mission of Student Counseling Services is to promote and foster the emotional and psychological growth and well-being of all students attending Whittier College through supportive, short-term individual and/or couples counseling, psychiatric and community referrals, educational outreach events, and consultation with staff, faculty, and families.
-Our staff is committed to providing high-quality services in a safe, confidential and non-judgmental atmosphere by creating safe spaces to learn, develop and grow.
+The mission of Student Counseling Services is to promote and foster the emotional and psychological growth and well-being of all students attending Whittier College through supportive, short term individual and/or couples counseling, psychiatric and community referrals, educational outreach events, and consultation with staff, faculty and families.
+Our staff is committed to providing high-quality services in a safe, confidential and non-judgemental atmosphere by creating safe spaces to learn, develop and grow.
 Individual therapy includes crisis intervention, consultation, short-term, and extended term.
 Group therapy and conjoint therapy may be offered on a limited basis.
 There is also the opportunity to provide brief consultations to students in informal settings such as the residence hall following Cornell University’s “Let’s Talk” program.

 Theoretical Orientation